 Other digital tools, such as physical objects integrated into your procurement workflows via the Internet of Things (IoT), digital twins, etc. can be added to provide an even richer datasphere and allow the machine learning algorithms to further refine their performance in pursuit of value creation.

 Embracing digital transformation also makes it easier to integrate supplier systems with your own.
 In addition to internal controls via guided buying, category management, etc., best-in-class organizations provide vendor portals to provide a direct source of always up-to-date vendor data, including punch-out catalogs.

 Best Practices and Process Optimization

 Having the tools you need is only the beginning.
 The procurement function also needs to establish, follow, and enforce best practices to ensure everyone in the organization understands not only the need for these changes, but how their actions contribute to generating value and savings for the company.

 - Zero-based budgeting—in which every dollar spent must be justified every year or financial period—ensures tight control over spend.
-Integration with a comprehensive procurement software solution makes it easy to capture and analyze spend data, along with data from other sources connected to the main system, to create accurate, context-aware, and strategically valuable forecasts and budgets.
+Integration with a comprehensive procurement software solution makes it easy to capture and analyze spend data, along with data from other sources, to create accurate, context-aware, and strategically valuable forecasts and budgets.

 - A fully automated procure-to-pay (P2P) process—again, supported by a comprehensive purchasing solution—eliminates many of the most common pain points associated with spend management.